Stolper-Samuelson Theorem

 Intuition

 However, by the SS Theorem, we know that a 10% rise in the output price (of a capital-intensive good) results in a reduction in the wage rate, and hence the interest rate must rise even faster than 13.33% (a magnification effect on the interest rate) to more than offset the negative effect of the falling wage rate.
 Similarly, a rise in the price of a labor-intensive good reduces the interest rate and hence increases the wage rate more than proportionately.
 This is the magnification effect on the wage rate.
-The return to the friend factor increases more than proportionately.
+An increase in the price of the labor (capital) intensive good increases wages (rent) more than proportionately.
+(The labor-intensive good and labor are friends.)